 Last updated: 04-01-2022

 Ronni Pinsler of the BOXS project recently introduced me to the Immortal Master Yellow Elder (Huang Lao xianshi, 黃老仙師) folk religion sect of Malaysia and Singapore.
-It features an intriguing trinity with the Monkey King as the Great Sage Patriarch (Dasheng fozu, 大聖佛祖) in the center, the aforementioned deity to his left, and the Most High Elder Lord (Taishang laojun, 太上老君; a.k.a.
-Laozi, 老子) to his right.
+It features an intriguing trinity with the Monkey King as the Great Sage Patriarch (Dasheng fozu, 大聖佛祖) in the center, the aforementioned deity to his right, and the Most High Elder Lord (Taishang laojun, 太上老君; a.k.a.
+Laozi, 老子) to his left.
 Combined, they respectively represent Confucianism, Buddhism, and Daoism.
 This is shocking as Sun Wukong replaces the Buddha himself as a representative of the “Three Teachings” (sanjiao, 三教).
 Needless to say, his inclusion here elevates the Monkey King from a mid-tier god to a supreme one.

 There doesn’t appear to be any concrete information about when the trinity first appeared.
 The oldest photograph (fig. 1) that I can find hails from 1970s Singapore (per an informant).
 But this page states that Chee Chung Temple (慈忠庙), followers of the sect, was founded in 1960, showing that it was flourishing as early as this time.
 However, an informant tells me that the sect is more rare in Singapore these days.
 Conversely, Ronni notes it’s more common in Malaysia and that the trinity from the photograph looks similar to “twenty or thirty examples” he’s seen while visiting temples in the south.

 Fig. 1 – The 1970s photograph (larger version).
 Image in a private Malaysian collection.